ArkadiuszTelega/FinishedProjects/CodeWars/README.md

 Wizards: 10
 ```

-Based on this CodeWars exercise I wrote a quick program that would calculate the worths and return certain strings.
+Based on this CodeWars exercise I wrote a quick program that would calculate the worths and return certain strings.<br>
-Return
+Return <br>
 ``` "Battle Result: Good triumphs over Evil" ```
-if good wins,
+if good wins, <br>
 ```"Battle Result: Evil eradicates all trace of Good"```
-if evil wins, or
+if evil wins, or <br>
 ```"Battle Result: No victor on this battle field"```
 if it ends in a tie.